FrancoAseglio/dotfiles/README.md

 # Terminal Configuration

 My personal terminal configuration files for macOS;
-providing a comprehensive development environment with Neovim, WezTerm, and essential CLI tools.
+providing a comprehensive development environment with Neovim, WezTerm, and CLI tools.
-This setup aims to create a consistent, efficient, and pleasant terminal experience across different operating systems.
+This setup aims to create a consistent, efficient, and pleasant terminal experience.

 ## 🚀 Features